godotengine/godot-docs/classes/class_audioeffectamplify.rst

 Brief Description
 -----------------

-Adds a Amplify audio effect to an Audio bus.
+Adds an amplifying audio effect to an audio bus.

 Increases or decreases the volume of the selected audio bus.